YouNow/younow.github.io/policy/en/terms.md

 7.12 We may revise or modify Products, Product information, or pricing without notice.
 We are not responsible for typos or errors in product descriptions or prices.

+7.13 If You perform an in-app activity that we determine to reward, the performance of this activity alone does not entitle you to receive free Bars.
+If you perform one of these actions, we may indicate that you are provisionally entitled to receive free Bars.
+Free Bars are not transferrable and will expire within 60 days of when they are issued.
+If we determine, in our sole discretion, that You have violated these Terms, in our sole discretion, we may cause You to forfeit all of the Pending Props associated with Your YouNow Account.

+7.14 If we determine, in our sole discretion, that You have violated these Terms, in our sole discretion, we may cause You to forfeit all of the free Bars associated with Your YouNow Account.

 **8. DIAMOND PROGRAM**

 8.1        Not a Legal Partnership and Not an Employee Relationship.